 - If you are indoors: - " Do not run outside.
-There may be falling debris. - " If possible, DROP to the ground, take COVER under a table or sturdy piece of furniture, and HOLD ON until the shaking stops. - " If you are not near any sturdy furniture, crouch in an inside corner of the building or in a load-bearing doorway where there is less of a chance of things falling on you. - " Stay away from windows, light fixtures, unstable furniture, or anything that could fall.
+There may be falling debris. - " If possible, DROP to the ground, take COVER under a table or sturdy piece of furniture, and HOLD ON until the shaking stops. - " If you are not near any sturdy furniture, crouch in an inside corner of the building where there is less of a chance of things falling on you. - " Stay away from windows, light fixtures, unstable furniture, or anything that could fall.